arcadiapage/arcadiapage.github.io/_posts/2020-07-13-what-is-writing-style.md

 As a side-note, sharing your work with kind friends or a supportive online audience can also help you to hone in on your writing style through feedback.

 I hope this short post helps you on your journey to finding your writing identity!
 I wish it could have been longer, but really, the subject of writing style isn't as complex as people make it to be.

-And if you would like to work with me, [please click here for more information about my 1-on-1 Writing Workshop.](https://payhip.com/b/9pD0)